top of page

 6.17 TRANSITIONAL PROVISIONS

-The rules and policies that are the object of this document may be modified or adapted according to the needs that arise, by agreement of the GTCLOUD Company's IT Technical Committee (CTI); once said modifications or adjustments are approved, their validity will be established.
+The standards and policies subject to this document may be modified or adapted according to the needs that arise, by agreement of the Company's IT Technical Committee (CTI); once said modifications or adaptations are approved, their validity will be established.

-The provisions described here will be detailed in the specific policies and procedures manuals.
+The provisions described herein will be detailed in the specific policy and procedure manuals.

-The lack of knowledge of the rules described here by the collaborators does not free them from the application of sanctions and / or penalties for non-compliance with them.
+Lack of knowledge of the standards described herein by collaborators does not exempt them from the application of sanctions and/or penalties for non-compliance.

 7 BENEFITS OF IMPLEMENTING COMPUTER SECURITY POLICIES

-The benefits of a security system with well-developed clearly conceived policies are immediate, as GTCLOUD will work on a reliable platform, which is reflected in the following points:
+The benefits of a security system with clearly conceived and well-elaborated policies are immediate, as GTCLOUD will work on a reliable platform, which is reflected in the following points:

 • Improvement of labor relations.